JuliaLang/Pkg.jl/docs/src/creating-packages.md

     get the functionality from the extension.
 The other way round does not work, i.e., if you load a package having an extension from a project environment and then load the package required for the extension from you main/default environment, the extension will not be loaded.
-This is different from the behavior of Requires.jl where the conditional code is evaluated no matter from what environment the "extension dependency" is loaded
+This is different from the behavior of Requires.jl where the conditional code is evaluated no matter from what environment the "extension dependency" is loaded.